 A sudden change in hobbies, giving up activities that a teenager used to enjoy, to do seemingly nothing, can be a warning sign.
 The activities may have been replaced by alcohol and drinking with friends.

 Concentration and Memory Problems

 Heavy drinking can lead to memory loss and difficulty concentrating, especially after drinking while experiencing a hangover.
-If a young person cannot remember where they were, what they were doing or who they were doing something with, then this is a potential warning sign of drinking.
+If a young person cannot remember where they were, what they were doing, or who they were doing something with, this is a potential warning sign of drinking.

 To some extent, this is a natural part of growing up, and many young people will hang out with different friends throughout their time at school.
-However, rapidly changing friends, especially if there were no problems in previous friendships can be a warning sign.
+However, rapidly changing friends, mostly if there were no problems in previous friendships, can be a warning sign.
 Also, a warning sign is being secretive about friends and activities.

-Experimenting with alcohol is common among young people, and while parents and other adults may not be able to eliminate this behavior, they can take steps to discourage adolescent drinking and to encourage smart decisions.
+Experimenting with alcohol is common among young people.
+While parents and other adults may not be able to eliminate this behavior, they can discourage adolescent drinking and encourage smart decisions.